emberjs/data/guides/the-manual/cookbook/incremental-adoption-guide.md

 ```

 Notice we still want to import the `Store` class from `ember-data/store` package.
 You might have a lint rule that says don't do it.
 You can disable it for this import.
-The reason we want to import it from `ember-data/store` is because we want to use EmberData models, serializers, adapters, etc. while alongside we want to start utilizing new APIs.
+The reason we want to import it from `ember-data/store` is because we want to use WarpDrive models, serializers, adapters, etc. while alongside we want to start utilizing new APIs.

 > Note: You can also use `@ember-data/store` package, but you will need to configure a lot more to make things work to use old APIs.
 We recommend using `ember-data/store` package to avoid confusion.